 A good hostess will also say something soothing like, “Oh don’t worry.
-I do that all the time,” as if they too crash through social situations like Godzilla, leaving burning buildings and screaming pedestrians in their wake.
+I do that all the time.”
+As if they too crash through social situations like Godzilla.
+Leaving burning buildings and screaming pedestrians in their wake.
 But here’s the thing – when I think back on wine disasters in the past I do not remember feeling that awkward.
 I don’t remember even getting up from my seat.

-Research from a team at the University of Missouri has shown that drunk people are still aware they’re making a mistake, but the alcohol reduces brain signals telling us to worry.
+Research from a team at the University of Missouri has shown that drunk people are still aware they’re making a mistake.
+But the alcohol reduces the brain signals that tell us to worry.
 Professor Bruce Bartholow (who led the study) said, ‘When we make mistakes, activity in a part of the brain responsible for monitoring behavior increases.
 This sends an alarm signal to other parts of the brain indicating that something went wrong.
-Our study shows that alcohol doesn’t reduce your awareness of mistakes – it reduces how much you care about making those mistakes.”
+Our study shows that alcohol doesn’t reduce your awareness of mistakes.
+It reduces how much you care about making those mistakes.”

 The holidays are coming and there will be many more, lovely dinner parties like Dee’s.
 I will deport myself with impeccable couth.
-And if I do make a mistake, or tip the salad cruet onto the table, or knock over my club soda (which is actually the thing people use to clean up other people’s missteps so it is the best thing to spill if you’re going to spill…) I will have the good grace to be embarrassed about it – to get up from my chair and help.
+And if I do make a mistake, or tip the salad cruet onto the table, or knock over my club soda (which is actually the thing people use to clean up other people’s missteps so it is the best thing to spill if you’re going to spill) I will have the good grace to be embarrassed about it – to get up from my chair and help.